nqrduck/Tutorials/2_LimeNQR.md

 8. You can also observe the signal in frequency space by clicking on the `FFT` button in the measurement module.

 ### TX Check
-Here we will perform a test if the Radio Frequency Power Amplifier (RFPA) is working correctly.
-We will measure the output signal of the RFPA by pulsing into a 50 Ohm dummy load and observing the signal with an oscilloscope.
+Here we will perform a test if the [RFPA](docs/RFPA.md is working correctly.
+We will measure the output signal of the [RFPA](docs/RFPA.md) by pulsing into a 50 Ohm dummy load and observing the signal with an oscilloscope.

 | <img src="Figures/2_dummy_load.jpg" width=40%> |
 |:--:|